GarikHarutyunyan/js-hand-pose-training/README.md

 6. Hold your hand in a pose, and the system will predict whether your hand is open or closed based on the trained model.

+## Compatibility

+- This application can be run on both desktop and mobile devices with a camera.

 ## Files

 - `index.html`: The HTML file containing the interface and functionality.